BabyPulmo/docs/submission/qa-prep.md

 # Q5 — “What are your unit economics?”

-Our projected infrastructure cost is about $0.003 per interaction because we use lightweight audio inference instead of imaging-scale AI.
+Our projected infrastructure cost is approximately $0.003 per interaction because the system uses lightweight audio inference rather than imaging-scale AI.

+The stack is optimized for low-resource deployment using Modal serverless inference, Supabase, and lightweight Wav2Vec2 processing.

-The business model is NGO and government deployment contracts, not caregiver subscriptions.
+The business model is based on NGO and government deployment contracts rather than charging caregivers directly.

 ## Numbers / References